pescuma/node-dummy-cache/README.md

 All arguments passed to the get / put must be JSON serializable.

-### cache.create(maxAliveTimeMS: number, maxNotAccessedTimeMs: number, fetcher: function)
+### cacheFactory.create(maxAliveTimeMS: number, maxNotAccessedTimeMs: number, fetcher: function)

 Creates a new cache.